Personal Injury Lawyers

 Personal injury lawyers focus their practice on cases related to psychological or physical injuries, such as those caused by a negligent physician or a drunk driver.
 They work to ensure that their clients' rights are protected and that the client receives a fair settlement to compensate for his or her injuries.

 While most lawyers work on a full-time basis in an office setting, many work very long hours as they prepare for a case and may have to travel to meet with clients or other individuals related to a case.
 Most personal injury lawyers work for private practices.
 The potential for high income is present with experience and an affiliation with a respected practice.
-All lawyers earn a mean annual salary of $136,260 as of May 2015, according to the US Bureau of Labor Statistics.
+All lawyers earned a median annual salary of $120,910 as of May 2018, according to the US Bureau of Labor Statistics.

 Career Requirements at a Glance